rolldown/rolldown/web/docs/contrib-guide/setup.md

 The following commands are available and should be used in your standard development workflow.

 - `just init` - Install required tools and dependencies.
-- `just check` - Runs the typechecker.
+- `just check` - Runs the type checker.
 - `just lint` - Lints code.
 - `just fmt` - Formats code.
 - `just test` - Runs tests.
 Also see [Testing](./test.md).